broadinstitute/StrainGE/docs/straingr.md

 step, to reuse the calculated k-mer similarities again for clustering.
 The resulting concatenated reference will be written to `refs_concat.fasta`.

+**New in version 1.3**: If you use the new split StrainGST output format introduced in version 1.3, only specify the files listing the predicted strains.
+So, replace `straigr prepare-ref -s path/to/straingst/*.tsv ...` with `straingr prepare-ref -s path/to/straingst/*.strains.tsv ...`.

 #### 2. Align reads to the reference

 StrainGR is built to be used with `bwa mem`, as it uses the supplied